-- Securing annually from the municipality a list of all affordable ownership units for which tax bills are mailed to absentee owners, and notifying all such owners that they must either move back to their unit or sell it; - ii.
-Securing from all developers and sponsors of restricted units, at the earliest point of contact in the processing of the project or development, written acknowledgement of the requirement that no restricted unit can be offered, or in any other way committed, to any person, other than a household duly certified to the unit by the Administrative Agent; - iii.
-Posting annually in all rental properties, including two-family homes, a notice as to the maximum permitted rent together with the telephone number of the Administrative Agent where complaints of excess rent or other charges can be made; - iv.
-Sending annual mailings to all owners of affordable dwelling units reminding them of the notices and requirements outlined in N.J.A.C.
-5:80-26.18(d)4; - v.
-Establishing a program for diverting unlawful rent payments to the Borough's Affordable Housing Trust Fund; and - vi.
-Creating and publishing a written operating manual for each affordable housing program administered by the Administrative Agent, to be approved by the Court, setting forth procedures for administering the affordability controls. - vii.
-Attending continuing education opportunities on affordability controls, compliance monitoring, and affirmative marketing as offered or approved by the Affordable Housing Professionals of New Jersey (AHPNJ).;
+- b.
+Instituting and maintaining an effective means of communicating information to low- (or very low-) and moderate-income households regarding the availability of restricted units for resale or re-rental. - 6.
+Records retention; - 7.
+Processing requests from unit owners; - a.
+Reviewing and approving requests for determination from owners of restricted units who wish to take out home equity loans or refinance during the term of their ownership that the amount of indebtedness to be incurred will not violate the terms of this Ordinance; - b.
+Reviewing and approving requests to increase sales prices from owners of restricted units who wish to make capital improvements to the units that would affect the selling price, such authorizations to be limited to those improvements resulting in additional bedrooms or bathrooms and the depreciated cost of central air conditioning systems; - c.
+Notifying the municipality of an owner's intent to sell a restricted unit; - d.
+Making determinations on requests by owners of restricted units for hardship waivers. - 8.
+Enforcement, though the ultimate responsibility for retaining controls on the units rests with the municipality. - Securing annually from the municipality a list of all affordable housing units for which tax bills are mailed to absentee owners, and notifying all such owners that they must either move back to their unit or sell it; - b.
+Securing from all developers and sponsors of restricted units, at the earliest point of contact in the processing of the project or development, written acknowledgement of the requirement that no restricted unit can be offered, or in any other way committed, to any person, other than a household duly certified to the unit by the Administrative Agent; - c.
+Posting annually, in all rental properties (including two-family homes), a notice as to the maximum permitted rent together with the telephone number of the Administrative Agent where complaints of excess rent or other charges can be made; - d.
+Sending annual mailings to all owners of affordable dwelling units, reminding them of the notices and requirements outlined in N.J.A.C.
+5:80-26.18(d)4; - e.
+Establishing a program for diverting unlawful rent payments to the municipality's Affordable Housing Trust Fund; - f.
+Creating and publishing a written operating manual for each affordable housing program administered by the Administrative Agent, to be approved by the Borough Council and the Court, setting forth procedures for administering the affordability controls. - 9.
+Additional Responsibilities: - a.
+The Administrative Agent shall have the authority to take all actions necessary and appropriate to carry out its responsibilities hereunder. - b.
+The Administrative Agent shall prepare monitoring reports for submission to the Municipal Housing Liaison in time to meet the Court-approved monitoring and reporting requirements in accordance with the deadlines set forth in this Ordinance. - c.
+The Administrative Agent shall attend continuing education sessions on affordability controls, compliance monitoring, and affirmative marketing at least annually and more often as needed.

-Section 16.
-Enforcement of Affordable Housing Regulations
+§60-15.
+Enforcement of Affordable Housing Regulations.